Post-doctoral fellow in radiation physics

 Conditions of employment

 Your salary will be a maximum of € 4.615,- gross per month (scale 10), depending on your qualifications and relevant experience, based on a full-time appointment.
 In addition, the UMCG will offer you 8% holiday pay, and 8.3% end-of-year bonus.
 The conditions of employment comply with the Collective Labour Agreement for Medical Centres (CAO-UMC).
-English: http://www.nfu.nl/english/about-the-nfu/
+Employees relocating from abroad may be eligible for the Dutch ‘30% ruling’, a tax advantage which results in a significantly higher net salary.

-Please use the the digital application form at the bottom of this page - only these will be processed.
-The application form requires:
+Please use the digital application form at the bottom of this page - only these will be processed.

 Within half an hour after sending the digital application form you will receive an email- confirmation with further information.